-France and Britain responded to the Emancipation Proclamation by declining to acknowledge the Alliance.
-Announcing their support for slavery in the South, building a trade association with the Confederacy and assigning representatives to settle the Civil War.
+How Did France and Great Britain respond to the Emancipation Proclamation after Lincoln issued it – France and Britain responded to the Emancipation Proclamation by declining to acknowledge the Alliance.
+Announcing their support for slavery in the South, Building a trade association with the Confederacy, and Assigning representatives to settle the Civil War.

 Originally, the North engaged in the Civil War with the South to prevent secession from the South and preserve the Union.
 Ending slavery was not a goal.
 This changed on September 22, 1862, when President Abraham Lincoln issued his Preliminary Emancipation Proclamation, which declared that the slaves of those states or parts of the state still in rebellion as of January 1, 1863, would be enfranchised.
 One hundred days later, a proclamation of emancipation was promulgated by Lincoln declaring “that all persons held as slaves” in rebel areas “are and must henceforth be free.”

 This bold move by Lincoln was a military step in which he hoped to encourage the slaves of the Confederation to support the cause of the Union.
 Because it was a military measure, the proclamation was limited in many ways.